Exploring Series: Exploring Marquette as a Catholic Jesuit University

 Many college classrooms today are populated by students just like these two from extremely different backgrounds and contexts.
 And there are scores of students who fall somewhere between in terms of privilege and preparation for college.
 Contemporary Ignatian pedagogy encourages the faculty to consider the “context” of the students in the classrooms as one prepares to “teach.”
 But the context of students’ experience reaches far beyond their individual personal histories.
 It reaches into the “context” of the known world: its economics, political structures, conflicts, global issues, and local and community struggles all of which influence the educational environment and provide the “grist” for a good education.

 How did Marquette University Begin?
 What are some Memorable Moments in the History of Marquette? - Tom Jablonski, PhD

 John Martin Henni, the first Catholic bishop of Milwaukee, came to his adopted city in 1843 with two ambitions.
-First--and understandably--he wished to erect a cathedral that would herald both the Catholic Church’s arrival as an civic presence in the Cream City and his own appointment as spiritual leader for all the faithful in the Territory of Wisconsin.
+Understandably, he first wished to erect a cathedral that would herald both the Catholic Church’s arrival as a civic presence in the Cream City and his own appointment as spiritual leader for the faithful throughout the Territory of Wisconsin.
 His second goal was a bit more problematic.
 He wanted to open a college, similar to the one that he had helped administer in Cincinnati before turning over management of what eventually became Xavier University to the Society of Jesus.
-The biggest difficulty with this second intention was the absence of a intellectual culture in Milwaukee conducive to such an enterprise.
+The biggest difficulty with this second intention was the absence of an intellectual culture in Milwaukee conducive to such an enterprise.
 The village (Milwaukee wasn’t even a city at this time) had no paved streets, no high school, and no library.
 And, realistically, it had no students prepared for collegiate life.